 Tech giants competing for the crown of most “privacy-conscious”

 ITP 2.1 might feel like a dark cloud hanging over the digital ecosystem.
 Some even call it a “war on cookies”.
 But in fact it’s just a response to privacy concerns about cross-site tracking of users.
 Apple has made this a big part of their selling point to users, but they are far from the only one.
-Take, for instance, Firefox, which is planning to block third-party cookies by default.
-And now Google has broken the news that upcoming changes to Chrome will provide more privacy protections.
+Take, for instance, Firefox, which blocks third-party cookies by default.
+And Google some time ago broke the news that upcoming changes to Chrome will provide more privacy protections.

 We’re happy to see privacy issues taking a more prominent place in public discussions.
 But it still remains to be seen what all this talk about privacy protection will mean in practice.